 2 - Buckwheat Flour

-Then, let’s talk about buckwheat flour.
+Then, let's talk about buckwheat flour.
 Want a gluten-free option that really stands out?
-This one’s for you.

-Buckwheat flour has a strong, earthy flavor that’s more intense than amaranth.
-It brings a unique taste that can enhance your baking.
-We love using it 1:1 as a substitute for amaranth flour.
+Buckwheat flour has a strong, earthy flavor that's more intense than amaranth (with toasted, slightly bitter notes).
+It brings a unique taste that can improve your baking.

-Plus, it’s high in protein and fiber, so you’re not missing out on nutrition.
-Need more alternatives?
-Check out our guide on buckwheat flour substitutes.
+Plus, it's high in protein and fiber, so you're not missing out on nutrition.

 3 - Chiaseed Flour

 Next up, chia seed flour is a hidden gem.
 We love it for its versatility and nutritional benefits.
-It’s a superfood loaded with protein, fiber, antioxidants, and omega-3s.
-We use it 1:1 as a substitute for amaranth flour.

 The flavor is subtle, with a slight nuttiness that shines in both sweet and savory dishes.
 Give it a go in waffles or bread.

-It’s an easy swap and brings so much goodness to your baking.
-Our team swears by it.
-It’s perfect for those looking to boost their bakes naturally.
+It's an easy swap and brings so much goodness to your baking-see tapioca flour swaps for texture.

 4 - Teff Flour